I was honestly surprised that my company, CD Baby, was such a runaway success. But I was even more surprised to find out why.

 For example, at CD Baby, if someone would call, saying, “I’d like to talk with someone about selling my music through you,” we’d say, “Sure.
 I can help.
 What’s your name?
 Cool.
 Got a website?
 Can I see it?
 Is that you on the home page there?
 Very cool.
 Is that a real Les Paul?
 Awesome.
 Here, let me listen to a bit of the music.
 Nice, I like what you’re doing.
 Very syncopated.
 Great groove.
 Anyway... so... what would you like to know?”

-I can tell you from my own experience of being a self-promoting musician for 15 years that it’s SO hard to get anyone to listen to your music.
+From my own experience of being a self-promoting musician for 15 years, I can tell you that it’s very hard to get anyone to listen to your music.
 So when someone takes even a couple minutes to listen to you, it’s so touching that you remember it for life.

 This isn’t some sales technique, it’s just good human behavior.
 It makes life better.
 It makes work more fun.
 It’s the right thing to do.
 And it pays off.